Get insider access

 Volume 4.62 in³ (75.70 cm³)

-The carrying case is great and is a nice improvement over that of the Raycon E55 Truly Wireless.
+The carrying case is great and is a nice improvement over the Raycon E55 Truly Wireless'.
 It has four LED indicator lights on the case to indicate its charge.
-Two extremity lights turn red to let you know when the buds are charging.
+Two extremity lights turn red to tell you when the buds are charging.
 If you need to reset the headphones, you can press the button located inside the case.
-The USB-C port has a cover, and there's a loop on the case's backside so that you can attach the included wrist strap or lanyard.
+The USB-C port has a cover, and there's a loop on the back of the case so you can attach the included wrist strap or lanyard.

 7.5